Indonesia rolls out tougher curbs as virus cases skyrocket - RFI

 The restrictions still allow for often-jammed public transport to continue operating at a reduced capacity, while domestic sea, air and bus travel will be available for people who have received at least one vaccine dose.

-"How do you do physical distancing on public transportation?" said Indonesian epidemiologist Windhu Purnomo.
+"How do you do physical distancing on public transportation?" said Indonesian epidemiologist Windhu Purnomo.#photo3

 "The government is still prioritising the economy by letting people move around."